wieslawsoltes/Minecraftonia/README.md

 - **Custom voxel engine** – handcrafted player physics, block interactions, and chunkless world representation tuned for experimentation.
 - **Software ray tracing** – real-time voxel ray marcher that writes into a CPU framebuffer which can be presented either via the legacy Avalonia `WriteableBitmap` path or uploaded to a Skia `GRContext`-backed texture for crisp scaling without traditional GPU shaders.
-- **Procedural terrain generation** – layered noise, biome-inspired surface treatments, tree placement, and underground cave carving.
+- **Procedural terrain generation** – legacy layered noise with caves, shoreline dressing, and tree placement, plus a height-map importer for real-world terrain experiments.
 - **Composable UI shell** – Avalonia-based menus with keyboard/mouse controls, full pointer capture, and configurable sensitivity/inversion.
 - **Save and resume** – JSON save files capture world blocks, player state, and palette selection for persistence between sessions.